baliankit24/Assignnment/README.md

-# Assignnment - Web API
+# Assignment - Web API

 This web api exposed below two endpoints that can be consumed by client.